Drafting at a higher level

 When creating contracts in Microsoft Word, you will be drafting very concrete clauses — in the sense that each clause that you are writing, will typically have a concrete number associated with it (e.g., “article 5.4”), a certain styling (e.g., Arial 10 with 125% line spacing) and specific information (e.g., Mary Johnson, living in Rue Neuve 1, 1000 Brussels).

-The advantages of such concreteness are, obviously, that it is quite easy to reason about.
+The advantage of such concreteness is, obviously, that it is quite easy to reason about.
 You immediately see what you want on the screen, and can manipulate it in a very concrete way.
 The downside of this concreteness lies in the practical obstacles to reuse the clause in other contracts, as you will have to:

 - manually remove the facts that differ between clauses

 - make sure that the styling corresponds to the styling of the target contract

 - change any manual numbering that was used — and even with automatic numbering, you will probably have to manually change cross-references that are no longer valid